pairinteraction/pairinteraction/docs/contribute/style_guide.rst

 Adding License Information
 --------------------------

-The pairinteraction software is licensed under LGPL v3.
+The PairInteraction software is licensed under LGPL v3.
 Code files should contain the following license header:

 .. code-block::

-    SPDX-FileCopyrightText: <year of the creation of the file> Pairinteraction Developers
+    SPDX-FileCopyrightText: <year of the creation of the file> PairInteraction Developers
     SPDX-License-Identifier: LGPL-3.0-or-later

-If a third-party library is used *and* binary builds of the pairinteraction software include it, license information for the library should be added to the :github:`LICENSES-THIRD-PARTY <tree/master/LICENSES-THIRD-PARTY>` directory.
+If a third-party library is used *and* binary builds of the PairInteraction software include it, license information for the library should be added to the :github:`LICENSES-THIRD-PARTY <tree/master/LICENSES-THIRD-PARTY>` directory.